Please note that the fee for a High Hedges complaint has been increased to £510.00.

 Provided you have tried and exhausted all other avenues for resolving the dispute, you can submit a formal complaint to the Council.
 You can make a complaint using the link below:

-You can also make a complaint in writing by email or letter by downloading and submitting the application form below, any supporting evidence or relevant documentation as well as a fee of £350.
+You can also make a complaint, in writing by email or letter by downloading and submitting the application form below, with any supporting evidence or relevant documentation as well as with a fee of £510.00.